 Blueberries are incredibly useful plants.
-Not only do they give us these delicious berries but they are pretty spring through fall.
+Not only do they give us delicious berries, but they are pretty from spring through fall.
 Some varieties even have reddish stems in the winter!

 Fill it with water and let it drain.
-Then fill it with water again but this time note the time.
+Then fill it with water again, but this time note how long it takes for the water to drain.
 It should drain 1” per hour or faster.
-If it does not, then you have poor-draining soil and need to create raised beds for your blueberries or plant in containers.
+If it does not, then you have poor-draining soil and need to create raised beds for your blueberries, or plant in containers.

-Feed as directed with an organic acid based fertilizer like Gardner & Bloome Rhody, Azalea & Camellia food beginning at bud break (when new growth begins in spring) and ending no later than July 30th.
-Feeding after July 30th is unnecessary since after the summer solstice, they begin to go dormant.
-For an extra boost, use Neptune’s Harvest Liquid Seaweed and Fish fertilizer applied as a foliar spray, 3 times per year; at bud break, pre-harvest and post-harvest.
+Feed as directed with an organic acid-based fertilizer like Gardner & Bloome Rhody, Azalea & Camellia food beginning at bud break (when new growth begins in spring) and ending no later than July 30th.
+Feeding after July 30th is unnecessary since they begin to go dormant after the summer solstice.